 One of the best ways to save money in vaping is to build your own coils puts you in the driver’s seat.
 Rather than buying disposable coil heads every week, you can make your own.
 It’s a fun hobby that vapers not only take pride in, but get to enjoy the fruits of their labor.
 The way to get good at it is through practice.
 Although, it’s perfectly reasonable for first-time builders to get it right on the first try.

 This article focuses only on simple coil builds.
 There’s no need to grab your drills and swivels.
 If you want to learn about more complicated coils, check out our Clapton coil guide.

 While there are many types of vape tools and accessories you can use to wrap a vape coil, it’s best to keep it simple.
 There are plenty of good coil building kits on the market that supply you with everything you need, but you can also buy these things a la carte, or maybe you even have these supplies on hand already.
 Most rebuildable atomizers nowadays come with basic coil building supplies.

 Other (optional) accessories:

-Micro and macro coils are some of the most common coil builds.
-They are created by taking a single piece of wire and wrapping it around a screwdriver, drill bit, or coil jig.
+Micro and macro coils are created by taking a single piece of wire and wrapping it around a screwdriver, drill bit, or coil jig.
 The difference between a micro and a macro coil is the inner diameter of the coil.
 It’s that simple.

 Micro: a micro coil build is a coil that has an inner diameter of up to 2 mm.

 Macro: a macro coil build is a coil that has an inner diameter that’s 2.5 mm and above.